Art of Facts | Uncovering Pittsburgh Stories

 The exhibition showcases the talent of artists who work in corporations, publishing, the medical field, science, and a range of other disciplines throughout the region.

 Featured artists include: Rick Antolic, Genevieve Barbee-Turner, Mark Bender, John Blumen, Jeff Brunner, Fred Carlson, Ashley Cecil, Ron Magnes, Anni Matsick, Leda Miller, Kurt Pfaff, Kathy Rooney, George Schill, Cindy Strosser, Molly Thompson, Nora Thompson, Emily Traynor, Gregg Valley, Phil Wilson, and Ilene Winn-Lederer.

 Celebrating its 20th anniversary in 2017, PSI brings those local illustrators together to facilitate artistic and professional growth, advocate for artists’ rights, and promote collective Pittsburgh talent.

 In addition to the 53 works of art, the Art of Facts exhibit will feature a video that demonstrates how illustrators work.

-Select prints of the art featured in the Art of Facts exhibit, which runs through Jan.
-14, 2018, will be available for purchase in the History Center Museum Shop.
+Select prints of the art featured in the Art of Facts exhibit are available for purchase in the History Center Museum Shop.